 Elizabeth spent 16 years with the Federal government before moving into the private sector where she held various positions, including the role of Chief Executive of the Housing Industry Association.

-Elizabeth is the Deputy Chancellor of Macquarie University, a non-executive Director of SGS Economics and Planning, and is a Trustee of the Museum of Applied Arts and Sciences.
+Elizabeth holds positions as Deputy Chancellor of Macquarie University, non-executive Director of SGS Economics and Planning, and Trustee of the Museum of Applied Arts and Sciences.
 She was previously on the Board of Chandler Macleod Group prior to its sale to Recruit Holdings.
 Elizabeth chairs a number of audit committees including for the City of Sydney, Health Infrastructure and Railcorp and is a member of the Office of Environment and Heritage audit committee.
-Elizabeth is a Director of Optimize International, a strategic consultancy advisory firm and continues to support a range of community and sporting bodies including as the Deputy Chair of the Sydney Rays rugby franchise.